sirbully/sirbully.github.io/README.md

-# portfolio-v1
+# Portfolio V1

-> first iteration of portfolio
+> The first version of my online portfolio based on Vue and Nuxt!

 ## Build Setup